-- Comment 1 We disagree with Pulte Mortgage's assessment of the OIG review.
-Specifically, we disagree with Pulte Mortgage's interpretation of FHA requirements.
+- Comment 1 We disagree with CTX Mortgage's assessment of the OIG review.
+Specifically, we disagree with CTX Mortgage's interpretation of FHA requirements.
 These assessments include: - The prohibited restrictive covenants tracked FHA's own underwriting requirements by discouraging "flippers" from fraudulently misrepresenting their occupancy intentions and did so in a manner entirely consistent with FHA guidelines; - The prohibited restrictive covenants were consistent with and did not violate FHA regulations; and - The restrictive covenant language contained in the agreements signed by the seller and borrower "tracks" the language in the "FHA Mortgage Form" that would make it viewed as permissible or compliant with FHA regulations.

-To clarify, the audit memorandum findings do not take exception with the owner occupancy language.
-Pulte Mortgage, throughout its response, attempted to equate the prohibited owner occupancy language between the borrower and seller with FHA regulations.
-A violation would not have occurred had the cited agreements merely required a one year occupancy requirement.
-What Pulte Mortgage did not address is that the prohibited restrictive covenants identified go beyond merely requiring owner occupancy, and actually placed restrictions on the mortgage deed that violate FHA regulations.
-The audit memorandum discussed the agreement being between a third party to the mortgage, the seller, and the borrower as well as the agreement containing provisions for damages to the seller in the event of a breach, which violated 24 Code of Federal Regulation 204.41 and 203.32 respectively.
-By Pulte Mortgage's own admission, the seller "would agree not to enforce the Provision..."
-The fact that the buyer must get the seller's permission is a violation of 24 CFR 203.41(a)(3)(iv), the seller being considered a third party.
+To clarify, the audit memorandum findings do not take exception with the owner occupancy language as stated by CTX Mortgage.
+What CTX Mortgage does not address is that the prohibited restrictive covenants identified go beyond merely requiring owner occupancy, actually placing restrictions on the mortgage deed that violate HUD FHA regulations.
+A violation would not have occurred had the cited agreements merely required a one year occupancy.
+However, that was not the case.
+The audit memorandum discussed the agreement being between a third party to the mortgage, the seller, and the borrower as well as the agreement containing provisions for damages to the seller in the event of a breach, which violated 24 Code of Federal Regulation 203.41 and 203.32 respectively.
+By CTX Mortgage's own admission, the seller "would agree not to enforce the Provision..." again illustrates the fact that the buyer must get the seller's permission is a violation of 24 CFR 203.41(a)(3)(iv), the seller being considered a third party.

-Any reference in Pulte Mortgage's response to tracking or adhering to FHA guidelines is incorrect.
+Any reference in CTX Mortgage's response to tracking or adhering to FHA guidelines is incorrect.
 The regulations under 24 CFR 203.41(a)(3), for free assumability of the property, emphasize the prohibition of a restriction where the conveyance of a property be subject to the consent of a third party, in this case the seller, and that such a document cannot be the basis of contractual liability of the borrower for breach of an agreement not to convey.
 The findings and related examples illustrate the agreements in question are between the seller and borrower and include provisions for damages to the seller if the borrower conveys the property during the occupancy period, which clearly violate HUD FHA requirements.
 The violations make each identified loan ineligible for FHA mortgage insurance.

-17 The "Supplement B" contained in Pulte Mortgage's response contained a poor copy of the "FHA Mortgage Form" and therefore was omitted from inclusion in appendix B of this audit memorandum.
+17 The "Supplement B" contained in CTX Mortgage's response contained a poor copy of the "FHA Mortgage Form" and therefore was omitted from inclusion in appendix B of this audit memorandum.
 However, relevant excerpts were included below.

-A significant, material distinction exists; the "FHA Mortgage Form" cited by Pulte Mortgage is the mortgage note between the lender and borrower, whereas the prohibited restrictive covenant discussed in the audit memorandum is between the seller, a third party to the mortgage, and the borrower.
+A significant, material distinction exists; the "FHA Mortgage Form" cited by CTX Mortgage is the mortgage note between the lender and borrower, whereas the prohibited restrictive covenant discussed in the audit memorandum is between the seller, a third party to the mortgage, and the borrower.
 Additionally, the "FHA Mortgage Form" cited does not contain language that creates a basis of additional contractual liability of the borrower for breach of the agreement not to convey, see excerpt of Section 5 below.